Why are Documentation Managers using a CMS for their technical document solution?

 Proving the need for a Content Management System (CMS) can be challenging for Documentation and Training Managers, but the need to save time and money couldn’t be simpler.
 As part of your role, you’re charged with developing and preserving technical documentation to help customers operate and maintain your equipment- this material impacts key partners within your own firm, too.
 Engineers, operators, trainers, help-desk personnel, and even legal, marketing, and IT groups all rely on the quality of your material in some capacity.

-- Legacy data must be maintained, but publication backlog and development cycles are too long, so end users have outdated information- or worse- no support information at all.
+- Legacy data must be maintained, but publication backlog and development cycles are too long, so end users have outdated or no support information.
 Reformatting or updating disjointed data with each engineering change or parts upgrade is a drain on your time and resources.

 - Accessibility issues quickly become lead-time pitfalls.
 If you can’t dynamically generate your technical information to distribute to web or mobile environments, your end-users can’t get the real-time support they need.
 And, system integration barriers often exist, making it next to impossible to incorporate necessary information from other business applications.